 Central theme was flood resilience during the monsoon season in Bangladesh.

-This edition of Wetskills broought together participants from capital city Dhaka and the rural city of Sirajganj where the CORE pilot project is developed, as well as participants from The Netherlands.
+This edition of Wetskills brought together international participants and took place in the capital city Dhaka and the rural city of Sirajganj where the CORE pilot project is developed.
 The event was organized in close cooperation with BUET and the Dutch partners in the CORE poject (IHE Delft, HKV Consultants and several SMEs).

 The finals were organized in Dhaka on the 12th of July.